 If the predefined metrics displayed on the Inventory page for each resource are not sufficient for your specific use case, you can add and define custom metrics.

-Select your resource, and from the Metrics view filter, click Add metric.
+Select your resource, and from the Infrastructure view filter, click Add metric.

 You can also group your resources by custom fields.
 Select your resource, and then click Group by > Custom field.